Fall of Philadelphia: Background

-After the capture of Nicomedia by the Ottomans in 1337, the city of Philadelphia was the last city in Asia Minor that remained controlled by the Byzantine Empire for several decades.
-Prior to its fall, the city had evaded the fate of other Greek cities by its remote location up in the Lydian hills, its strong fortifications and its paying of tribute to the numerous Muslim ghazis, whose bands robbed and pillaged any Christians in Anatolia who did not pay protection money (jizya).
-Although the city was not officially under Islamic law and was in theory under the Byzantine Empire, it was away from the sea and in the middle of a vast, hostile Ottoman-occupied territory, which made it virtually independent and, at the time of its capture, more under the influence of the state of the Knights of Rhodes.
+After the Siege of Nicomedia in 1337, the city of Philadelphia was the last city in Anatolia to remain under Byzantine rule.
+Prior to its fall, the city had evaded the fate of other cities, which had fallen to the Anatolian Beyliks, thanks to its location in the Lydian hills, its strong fortifications, and its paying of tribute to the numerous Turkoman raiders and warlords who had threatened the city over the centuries.
+Although Philadelphia was in theory under the Byzantine Empire, it was situated away from the coast, and in the middle of a vast and oftentimes hostile Ottoman-occupied territory, which made it virtually independent, and more influenced by the Knights of Rhodes.

-In the Byzantine civil war of 1373–1379, the Ottomans helped Byzantine Emperor John V Palaiologos regain his throne.
-However, Byzantium was now a vassal state under the Ottomans and John V's son Manuel (later Emperor Manuel II Palaiologos) was sent as an honorary hostage to the court of the Ottoman Sultan Bayezid I at Prousa.
-During that period, Manuel was forced to witness and even to participate in the destruction of many Greek cities by the Ottomans.
+In the Byzantine civil war of 1373–1379, the Ottomans supported John V Palaiologos in regaining his throne.
+The Empire however was forced into vassalage, and the emperor's sons, Manuel and John, were sent as political hostages to the court of Bayezid I at Prousa.
+During that period, Manuel and John were forced to participate in the capture and sacking of many Byzantine cities by the invading Ottomans.